Making of: Line drawing tutorial

 15 May 2017

-It’s a medium sized project for me, with multiple diagrams, multiple layers in each diagram, draggable handles, and scrubbable numbers.
+The line drawing tutorial was a medium sized project for me, with multiple diagrams, multiple layers in each diagram, draggable handles, and scrubbable numbers.
 I’ll include pointers to the code in each step.

 This is an interactive tutorial about making interactive tutorials.